Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 >
 > #### INFO: Java Streaming Client Application
 >
 > The **Java streaming client application** is being called using a **Terminal shell script**.
-The client accepts various speed parameters to change the number of rows that are streamed.
-The **"MAX"** script will send as many rows as the device will allow to the **Snowpipe Streaming API**.
+The Java application accepts various speed input parameters to change the number of rows that are streamed.
+The **"MAX"** script will send as many rows as the device will allow to the **Snowpipe Streaming API** target table.
 >

 2. In **VS Code** open the worksheet `worksheets/hol_timeseries_2_ingest.sql` and run the `SHOW CHANNELS` command to confirm a new channel is now open to Snowflake.